pH-7/pHOServer/README.md

 ## History

-Historically, I made this very simple HTTP server in the goal to show a demonstration of a HTML5 Phaser game.
+Historically, I made this very simple HTTP server in order to show a demonstration of a HTML5 Phaser game I did.

 ## Fun